Fermionic condensate: Chiral condensate

 A chiral condensate is an example of a fermionic condensate that appears in theories of massless fermions with chiral symmetry breaking, such as the theory of quarks in Quantum Chromodynamics.

 BCS theory

 The BCS theory of superconductivity has a fermion condensate.
 A pair of electrons in a metal with opposite spins can form a scalar bound state called a Cooper pair.
 The bound states themselves then form a condensate.
-Since the Cooper pair has electric charge, this fermion condensate breaks the electromagnetic gauge symmetry of a superconductor, giving rise to the wonderful electromagnetic properties of such states.
+Since the Cooper pair has electric charge, this fermion condensate breaks the electromagnetic gauge symmetry of a superconductor, giving rise to the unusual electromagnetic properties of such states.

 QCD

 In quantum chromodynamics (QCD) the chiral condensate is also called the quark condensate.
 This property of the QCD vacuum is partly responsible for giving masses to hadrons (along with other condensates like the gluon condensate).

 In an approximate version of QCD, which has vanishing quark masses for N quark flavours, there is an exact chiral SU(N) × SU(N) symmetry of the theory.
 The QCD vacuum breaks this symmetry to SU(N) by forming a quark condensate.
 The existence of such a fermion condensate was first shown explicitly in the lattice formulation of QCD.
 The quark condensate is therefore an order parameter of transitions between several phases of quark matter in this limit.

 This is very similar to the BCS theory of superconductivity.
 The Cooper pairs are analogous to the pseudoscalar mesons.
 However, the vacuum carries no charge.
 Hence all the gauge symmetries are unbroken.
 Corrections for the masses of the quarks can be incorporated using chiral perturbation theory.